-Adapt to the World: In this class, survivors will work on occupational performance problems to assist with their daily independence at home and in the community.
+Adapt to the World: In this class, participants learn how to increase their daily independence at home and in the community.

 Balance with Brian: Brian McKiernan brings physical therapy students to laugh at his jokes and work on balance.
 Don’t miss this class if you have any problems with your balance.

-Cooking: Each month we plan a meal, grocery shop, and cook together.
+Cooking: Each month we plan a healthy meal, grocery shop, and cook together.

 Creative Conversation: Everybody takes part in the conversation.
-We cover different subjects every week, for those with and without aphasia.
+We cover different subjects every week, for participants with and without aphasia.

-Give Back: Volunteering our time and efforts is a great way to help out others in our community, and it can really make us feel good about ourselves too.
-We will be doing a variety of activities to help others in this class.
+Give Back: Volunteering our time and efforts is a great way to help out others in our community, and it really makes us feel good about ourselves, too.
+We will do a variety of activities to help others in this class.

 Morning Muscle Moves: Get your muscles awake and flexible!
 Do you do these at home on days you’re not at the ASF?
 You should.

-Survivor Support: Don (KS) and Sandy (MO) come to share stories and boost us up.
+Survivor Support: Don comes to share stories and boost the group’s spirits.

 Verbal Communication: This class gets you talking about everything under the sun.
 Great for people with aphasia, but others like it too.